 Balanced eating is important for weight loss and maintenance.

 Low-fat (particularly very low saturated fat), high-fiber diets with modest calorie restriction (by 600 kcal/day) and substitution of some protein for carbohydrate appear to have the best long-term outcome.
-Foods with a low glycemic index (see General Considerations:Glycemic Index of Some Foods) and marine fish oils or monounsaturated fats derived from plants (eg, olive oil) reduce the risk of cardiovascular disorders and diabetes.
+Foods with a low glycemic index (see Table 1: General Considerations:Glycemic Index of Some Foods) and marine fish oils or monounsaturated fats derived from plants (eg, olive oil) reduce the risk of cardiovascular disorders and diabetes.

 Use of meal replacements can help with weight loss and maintenance; these products can be used regularly or intermittently.